quellenform/zoho-bugtracker/.github/ISSUE_TEMPLATE/bug-report-desktop-browser.md

 **Device Information**
  - OS: [e.g. iOS, Windows 11]
- - Browser [e.g. Brave, Chrome, Safari]
+ - Browser: [e.g. Brave, Chrome, Safari]
- - App [e.g. Zoho Mail, Zoho Calendar, Zoho Cliq]
+ - App: [e.g. Zoho Mail, Zoho Calendar, Zoho Cliq]

 **Describe the bug**
 A clear and concise description of what the bug is.